Skip to content

 Revenue Metrics

-At the top of the dashboard:
+At the top of the dashboard, you'll see key financial indicators:

 • Average Revenue Per User (ARPU) - MRR divided by active subscribers